peterdavidconley/bitcoin-bond-market/README.md

 # bitcoin-bond-market

 This is an application that publishes live data of bitcoin bond offerings across the market.
-Think of a stock market tracker, but instead it tracks the bitcoin bond market.
+Think of a stock market tracker, but instead it tracks bitcoin bond offerings across different companies.

 ## Motivation